Skip to main content

 Women and Youth Prosperity Advocate

-Following her first exposure to the development field in 2012, Mirilove went on to work with a faith-based organisation, an investment banking and management consultancy firm, and on a development financing project run by Danida, the Danish government’s development arm.
-During this time, she worked on issues including socio-economic justice, good governance, peace and reconciliation, inter-faith ecumenism, institutional capacity, local economic and rural development, human rights, and gender.
+Previously, Mirilove worked as a Gender Focal Point and Finance & Administrative Specialist with the Ghana office of GIZ, a German development agency that provides services in the field of international development cooperation.
+Before that, Mirilove worked with a faith-based organisation, American Organization, an investment banking and management consultancy firm, and a development financing programme initiated by Danida, the Danish government’s development arm.
+During this time, she worked on issues including socio-economic justice, good governance, peace and reconciliation, inter-faith ecumenism, institutional capacity strengthening, local economic and rural development, human rights, and gender.

-Mirilove holds an MSc in international accounting and finance from Buckinghamshire New University in the UK and a BSc in business administration from Kwame Nkrumah University of Science and Technology in Ghana.
-She is a member of the Institute of Chartered Accountants-Ghana and the Chartered Institute of Taxation-Ghana, and she is trained in project management.
+Mirilove holds an MSc in International Accounting and Finance from Buckinghamshire New University in the UK and a BSc in Business Administration from Kwame Nkrumah University of Science and Technology in Ghana.

 Seeing this generation reap the benefits of the sacrifices of the previous one gives me enormous hope that our efforts, even if not seen today, will impact the next generation.
 Social change is happening all around us.
-Institutions and individuals are creating equal opportunities for women to find themselves, their purpose, voice and to live their dreams.
+Institutions and individuals are creating equal opportunities for women and young people to find themselves, their purpose, voice and to live their dreams.

 Mirilove Tay Acquah-Hagan